BgeeDB/bgee-unil/src/markdown/support/Download-files/affyProcExprValues.md

 The Sex count column provides the total number of sexes in the target `Experiment ID` (column 1).

 ##### <a name="strain-count-column-9"></a>Strain count (column 9)
-The Strain count column provides the total number of genetic variants or sub-types in the target `Experiment ID` (column 1).
+The Strain count column provides the total number of genetic variants or subtypes in the target `Experiment ID` (column 1).

 ##### <a name="data-source-column-10"></a>Data source (column 10)
 Data repository from where the raw files that belong to the `Experiment ID` (column 1) were extracted.